Current Major Release: 15

 B01, SBN 2100 (doc no 15.0109), Release Date (02/23/2026)

-A new simulaton model has been added to the collection of examples that are available with the software.
+A new simulation model has been added to the collection of examples that are available with the software.

 This example analyzes the production of antibody-drug conjugates (ADCs), which are a modern class of anti-cancer medications that consist of a monoclonal antibody chemically linked to a potent cytotoxic small molecule.
 As such, ADCs combine the exceptional targeting ability of antibodies with the cell-killing power of certain small molecules.
 Although ADCs are conceptually simple - an antibody, a linker, and a payload - their manufacture is among the most complex in the biopharmaceutical industry.
 ADC production integrates mammalian cell culture, high-potency small-molecule chemistry, and precision bioconjugation, each governed by different regulatory, engineering, and safety paradigms.